Best things to do in Aizu Wakamatsu

 Gyoza plate

-Although Sauce Katsu ricebowls or mini ricebowls are the suggested set route, it was the gyoza that caught my eye.
+Although Sauce Katsu ricebowls or mini ricebowls are the suggested set route, it was the Gyoza that caught my eye.
 Medetaiya makes theirs in-house and this includes the gyoza dumpling skins.
-Unsurprisingly, the result is superb plump gyoza with crispy skins bursting full of filling.
-They are also an excellent match with the vinegar and La-yu spicy sauce.
+Unsurprisingly, the result is superb plump gyoza with crispy skins bursting full of fillings.
+They are also an excellent match with the vinegar and La-yu chili oil.

 Medetaiya Interior